-To make clear that the discrepancy between the reproduction number and the acceleration index shown in Figure 3 is not specific to France, we report in Appendix B a similar decomposition for five other countries.
-Such a comparison reveals that the reproduction number might either underestimate or underestimate viral acceleration, depending on the country and the time period, due to not correcting for the time-varying amount of testing.
+To make clear that the discrepancy between the reproduction number and the acceleration index shown in Figure 3 is not specific to France, we report in Appendix C a similar decomposition for five other countries over the pre-vaccination period.
+Such a comparison reveals that the reproduction number might either underestimate or overestimate viral acceleration, depending on the country and the time period, due to not correcting for the time-varying amount of testing.
 This readily suggests that this issue might be highly relevant in many other countries as well, where public health authorities are also in dire need of accurate indicators to track epidemics.
 As such, this observation should also preoccupy international bodies that design cooperation strategies to fight pandemics, including of course the World Health Organization and other regional agencies.